menghanhui/r3bl.blog/stuff-i-like/index.md

 ## My Favorite Books

-I'm a huge fan of reading books.
-I love spending my free time reading books.
-For this reason, I created an account on [Goodreads](https://www.goodreads.com/) that allows me to keep track of the books I had already read, the books I'm currently reading, and books that I'm planning on reading in the future (you can check me on Goodreads [here](https://www.goodreads.com/user/show/37688006-aleksandar-todorovi)).

-Here's a couple of my favorite books:
+I'm trying to move away from Goodreads because... well, why the heck would I want to use yet another web service for something that I could literally do [in a text file](https://github.com/aleksandar-todorovic/notes/blob/master/00_books.md)?
+So, in that text file you can see every book I have read (or at least, every book I remember reading), every book I'm currently reading and every book I'm planning on reading.

+Below, I'll just list some of my favorites:

 * **[The Armageddon Rag by George R.R.
 Martin](https://www.goodreads.com/book/show/67948.The_Armageddon_Rag)** - In this novel, George R.R.
 Martin managed to create the perfect blend between the hippie culture and mythology.
 I highly recommend this book to every fan of fiction.
 * **[The God Delusion by Richard Dawkins](https://www.goodreads.com/book/show/573607.The_God_Delusion)** - I completely gave up on the religion a couple of years ago when I realized that I was actually afraid to acknowledge that the theory of religion has so many flaws that it can't be true.
 This book convinced me that I was right all along and because of this book I'm no longer ashamed to call myself an atheist.
 Actually, I'm proud of it.
 * **[Animal Farm by George Orwell](https://www.goodreads.com/book/show/7613.Animal_Farm)** - I read this excellent satire a couple of times.
 It's the perfect satire of the socialist/communist philosophy of Stalin in the Soviet Union.
 Unfortunately, I still haven't read 1984 by George Orwell, but it's on the top of my reading list.
 * **[Napet šou (eng.
 Tense Show) by Marko Šelić](https://www.goodreads.com/book/show/23295356-napet-ou)** - I had already mentioned Marko Šelić in the music section of this page.
 This book is a perfect addition to his excellent music album called Napet šou.
 * **[A Song of Ice and Fire Series by George R.R.
 Martin](https://en.wikipedia.org/wiki/A_Song_of_Ice_and_Fire)** - I love _everything_ about this book series.
 George managed to create an amazing world full of exciting things like magic and dragons.
 I love the fact that in his world, it's not all about the war like in the rest of the fantasy books (yes, I'm talking about Tolkien).
 Every character has an interesting story and interesting personality and you never know who's good and who's bad.
 * **[Harry Potter Series by J.K.
 Rowling](https://en.wikipedia.org/wiki/Harry_Potter)** - Harry Potter's books were my favorite while I was growing up.
 I loved getting lost in the Harry's world.
-The last book in this series was also the first book I read in English language.
+The last book in this series was also the first book I have read in English.

 ## Some Other Things That I Like

 Some other things that couldn't fit into any of the categories above.

-* My favorite NBA team: [LA Clippers](http://www.nba.com/clippers/) (been a fan of them ever since I played NBA 1997 on my ancient computer through the SEGA emulator)
+* My favorite NBA team: [LA Clippers](http://www.nba.com/clippers/) (been a fan of them ever since I played NBA 1997 on my ancient computer through the SEGA emulator).
+I also like Golden State Warriors and Brooklyn Nets.
 * My favorite football team: [FC Bayern München](http://www.fcbayern.de/en/) (although I don't like their play since Pep Guardiola became their manager)
 * The most beautiful city I visited: Leiden, the Netherlands
 * My favorite Twitter accounts: InfoSec Taylor Swift ([@SwiftOnSecurity](https://twitter.com/SwiftOnSecurity)) and Sad Server ([@sadserver](https://twitter.com/sadserver))
 * My favorite Twitter hashtag: [#OvoJeBiH](https://twitter.com/search?q=%23OvoJeBiH&src=tyah) (people from all across my country are sharing their pictures of beautiful places you can visit in Bosnia & Herzegovina)
 * My favorite GitHub repository: [awesome](https://github.com/sindresorhus/awesome) (a list of awesome lists hosted on GitHub)
-* My favorite subreddit: [/r/unixporn](https://www.reddit.com/r/unixporn/) (here you'll find pictures of what your Linux-based operating system could look like if you make a little effort to customize it)
+* My favorite subreddit: [/r/unixporn](https://www.reddit.com/r/unixporn/) (here you'll find pictures of what your Linux-based operating system could look like if you make a bit of effort to customize it)
-* My favorite magazine: [LiBRE!](https://libre.lugons.org/) (free software magazine written in Serbian language)
 * My favorite Spotify playlist: [ESM - Electronic Study Music](http://open.spotify.com/user/spotify/playlist/65y98W0UItf73DJKVgylTP) (the perfect music to listen to in the background while you're studying)